WHY YOU SHOULD USE A FARM SHOP

 If the thought of all this fresh food and veg intimidates you, Farmdrop has a fabulous recipes section so you won’t be stuck if you’ve ordered a new ingredient and suddenly realised you don’t know what to do with it.

-We’ve teamed up with Farmdrop to offer The London Mother readers two exclusive offers!
+We’ve teamed up with Farmdrop to offer The London Mother readers an exclusive offer:

-Get £10 off each of your first three orders (minimum spend £50) by entering the code TLM30 at checkout.
+Get £25 off your first order (minimum spend £60, new customers only) by entering the code TLM25 at checkout.

 Start shopping now at farmdrop.com.